lnquy/www/write/content/blog/country-code-checking-cantor/index.md

 > ##### Idea
 >
 > The type of the map's key matter, try to use a map with integer key instead of string and check if there is any improvement?
-> If our map have more items, what is the advantages of integer map over string and what is the possible downsides?
+> If our map has more items, what is the advantages of integer map over string and what is the possible downsides?

 ### 4. Cantor pairing solution